gusztavvargadr/vagrant/README.md

 <!-- TODOs
 migrate todos

-provisioner samples
+src core / providers / ...
+mount options only for smb
-samples with defaults / overrides (yaml) update docs vagrant defaults into each class vagrant version to conf
+samples with defaults / overrides / count (yaml) update docs vagrant defaults into each class vagrant version to conf